-My path to healing started with this acknowledgment and these three words, I BELIEVE YOU.
+My path to healing started with these three words, I BELIEVE YOU.

 I decided to report my childhood sexual abuse 30-some years after it had happened.
 I thought I had resolved it, or at least tried to resolve it.
 My older cousin sexually abused me.
 He promised me he had never hurt anyone else.
 I was the only one.
 I wanted to believe him, but I had my doubts and tried to let it go.
 Years later, I was still not coping well.
 I kept listening to all of the background noise in my head: “You need to let it go.”
 “You need to forgive him.”
 “It was so long ago why do you still let it bother you?”
 After telling a family member about the abuse, I was told, “I hope you never told anyone about this because you could ruin his life!” and “You’re not praying enough about it.
 You need to find peace!”
 I was warned to stay quiet.

 I grew up in a religion that does not believe in medical care or seeking any kind of professional help.
 So, I had no medical care or counseling.
 Going to the police was not an option, because we would never turn in a member of our religion or family.
 You cannot “falsely accuse” a member of our church.
 It is the victim’s responsibility to forgive and to “get over it!”
 I had never talked back to anyone before in my life.
 I was always too timid and scared to hurt anyone’s feelings.

 I became depressed and suicidal.
 I went against all odds and decided to report the abuse.
 I know it was unlikely anything could be done, because so many years had passed, but I needed to do it for myself.
 I got up my nerve and called the Canyon County Sheriff’s Office and made my report.
 I met with Aleshea Boals, the Victim Witness Coordinator and Detective Jennifer Maund.
 I was finally able to tell my story and I was believed!